 A Different Spin

-David Meerman Scott suggests that you build your websites with a buyer persona in mind.
+David Meerman Scott suggests that you build your websites with a in mind.
 I say that you should take it a step further.

 For instance, why didn’t an accounting firm didn’t think to build a company like Intuit?
 Accounting firms were already doing taxes for individuals and small businesses.
 They knew the market better than Scott Cook did.
 If they were successful, they had more resources than Scott Cook.
 And yet, they either failed to do so, or failed to execute properly.